 The Head of the IAD may independently consult the EFAC Audit Sub-Committee without the presence of the Chief Executive of the HKMA.

-The IAD will issue a timely and constructive report following each internal audit visit to ensure quick corrective action being taken by auditees.
+The IAD will issue timely and constructive report following each internal audit visit to ensure quick corrective action being taken by auditees.

 The IAD will provide periodic reporting to the Chief Executive of the HKMA and the EFAC Audit Sub-Committee on whether: